Virtual Reality Is Medical Training's Next Frontier

 Also on his wish list for the future is voice control — right now, the "doctor" can only respond to what's happening in the room by using hand controls — and team play, which would help people practice communication and teamwork.
 But that's all up in the air until the team can get more funding.
 Sherman has applied for federal grants and has approached different organizations, like epilepsy foundations, about helping to fund the VR training, but so far nothing has come through.
 He also recently presented at the National Board of Medical Examiners, which he said is potentially interested in using VR as an assessment tool.

 "People want more research and more proof that it works before they throw down that kind of money to develop it," he said.
-"We're working on that and that getting it out there.
+"We're working on that and getting it out there.
 Spreading it might spark interest with people who might want to fund more."

 Doree Shafrir is a senior tech writer for BuzzFeed News and is based in Los Angeles.